A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 The Leon airport, BJX, is a popular option with Americans as there are several non-stop flights from major US cities.
 Getting to San Miguel de Allende from BJX will take about 1.5 hours by car.
 I highly recommend booking a private car or shuttle to ensure a safe and easy arrival.
 See next section.

 The second San Miguel de Allende airport option is Queretaro Airport, QRO.
-Though it may look like it's closer than BJX, it's still about an hour to an hour fifteen away.
+Though it may look like it's closer than BJX, it's still about an hour to an hour and fifteen away.

 As mentioned earlier, I highly recommend booking a private car or shuttle to get from MEX, QRO, or BJX to San Miguel de Allende.
-Getting to San Miguel de Allende will take anywhere from one to four hours depending on which airport you choose.
+Getting to San Miguel de Allende will take anywhere from one to four hours, depending on which airport you choose.

 Where to stay in San Miguel de Allende